sdegutis/immaculatalibrary.com/site/data/snippets/2021-10-19-the-happiness-of-this-life-is-full-of-snares-and-miseries-caused-by-the-darkness-and-blindness-of-the-world.md

 ---
 published: true
+title: >-
-title: The happiness of this life is full of snares and miseries caused by the darkness and blindness of the world
+  The happiness of this life is full of snares and miseries caused by the darkness and blindness of the world
 archiveSlug: sinnersguide00luis
 archivePage: '298'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 183
 ---

 > The blindness and darkness which prevail in the world render these snares still more dangerous.